 CSML Open Source

 Our vision of CSML is to be the go-to programming language for anybody who wants to build any chatbot.
-In order to achieve this goal, we believe that CSML must be an open source project.
+In order to achieve this goal, we believe that CSML must be an open-source project.

 We opened the source code of the language and its interpreter in early 2020.
 It has been a lot of work to bundle not only the language itself but also the whole conversational engine, managing the incoming and outgoing messages, but we've done it!

-You can now use CSML as part of a Rust project (CSML is entirely written in Rust), with Docker, as a standalone binary for MacOS or Linux, and even as an AWS Lambda package!
-It is compatible with two popular database engines, AWS DynamoDB for its speed and infinite scalability or MongoDB for its convenience and ease-of-use even in non-AWS environments.
+You can now use CSML as part of a Rust project (CSML is entirely written in Rust), with Docker, as a standalone binary for macOS or Linux, and even as an AWS Lambda package!
+It is compatible with two popular database engines, AWS DynamoDB for its speed and infinite scalability or MongoDB for its convenience and ease of use even in non-AWS environments.

-One of the great strengths of CSML is that it enables developers to connect their chatbots to any program, software, API.
+One of the great strengths of CSML is that it enables developers to connect their chatbots to any program, software, or API.
 Many companies saw this pretty clearly and built strong partnerships with CSML to make it easier for CSML developers to connect to their tools with a minimal amount of code.
 Today, there are dozens of available CSML integrations and the list is growing!
-It includes universal connectors such as Zapier or IFTTT, business apps like Zendesk, ServiceNow or ClickUp, all major cloud providers, calendar services like Google Calendar, translation APIS...
+It includes universal connectors such as Zapier or IFTTT, business apps like Zendesk, ServiceNow, or ClickUp, all major cloud providers, calendar services like Google Calendar, translation APIS...

-Our latest official partner to date is Amazon Web Services, who joined us for the release of Amazon Lex, the NLP service behind Amazon Alexa, in French.
+Our latest official partner to date is Amazon Web Services, which joined us for the release of Amazon Lex, the NLP service behind Amazon Alexa, in French.
 We developed a CSML App and wrote an article for the occasion.

-CSML is a very high level programming language, complete with variables, functions, conditions and loops.
+CSML is a very high-level programming language, complete with variables, functions, conditions, and loops.
 It is designed to help the user as much as possible when developing a chatbot with many built-in constructs and concepts to help design rich chatbots in a very expressive, simple syntax.

 Because it is so easy to learn, it has been used broadly to teach many people how to code.
-Schools and bootcamps such as ADA Tech School or Le Wagon have been partners of CSML: we helped them bring high quality workshops to new developers looking to learn the basis of coding.
+Schools and boot camps such as ADA Tech School or Le Wagon have been partners of CSML: we helped them bring high-quality workshops to new developers looking to learn the basis of coding.
 Even corporations such as Danone are regularly using CSML as a learning tool for executive training sessions.

 As of today, hundreds of people have attended these free "Initiation to coding" workshops and almost as many CSML certificates have been awarded to attendees who programmed their first chatbot.

 We couldn't be prouder of the quality of our community.
 Thousands of developers from all over the world are using CSML either from the Open Source repository or with CSML Studio.
-We have seen great success stories with useful, fun and quirky chatbots developed by developers in Russia, Senegal, Indonesia, Japan, Ireland, Pakistan, Ivory Coast, USA, Philippines, France, Argentina, India, Portugal, Germany...
+We have seen great success stories with useful, fun, and quirky chatbots developed by developers in Russia, Senegal, Indonesia, Japan, Ireland, Pakistan, Ivory Coast, USA, Philippines, France, Argentina, India, Portugal, Germany...